erxes/erxes/docs/user/script-install.md

 #### Step 3: Result

 11. Once you have pasted the code, it will look like this in your web right bottom side (see the below figure).
+Click the support button to show Pop-Up form.

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/advancedsetup/14.png" />